 Debut author Susan Tan has written a novel bursting with love and humor, as told through a bright, irresistible biracial protagonist who will win your heart and make you laugh. [chapter book, ages 8 and up]

 Alvin Ho: Allergic to The Great Wall, the Forbidden Palace and Other Tourist Attractions by Lenore Look

-My son and I loves this series.
+My son and I love this series.
 Here’s the sixth book in the beloved and hilarious Alvin Ho chapter book series, which has been compared to Diary of a Wimpy Kid and is perfect for both beginning and reluctant readers.

 Alvin, an Asian American second grader who’s afraid of everything, is taking his fears to a whole new level—or should we say, continent.
-On a trip to introduce brand-new baby Ho to relatives in China, Alvin’s anxiety is at fever pitch.
-First there’s the harrowing 16-hour plane ride; then there’s a whole slew of cultural differences to contend with: eating lunch food for breakfast, kung fu lessons, and acupuncture treatment (yikes!).
+On a trip to introduce brand-new baby Ho to relatives in China, Alvin’s anxiety is at a fever pitch.
+First, there’s the harrowing 16-hour plane ride; then there’s a whole slew of cultural differences to contend with: eating lunch food for breakfast, kung fu lessons, and acupuncture treatment (yikes!).
 Not to mention the crowds that make it easy for a small boy to get lost. [early chapter book series, ages 6 and up]

 The Year of the Garden by Andrea Cheng